sorbet/sorbet/website/docs/error-reference.md

 method's signature for the block parameter from `T.proc...` to `T.nilable(T.proc...)` (and then changing the method to deal with a nilable block parameter).

+## 7022

+When run with the `--suggest-typed` command line argument, Sorbet will suggest upgrading or downgrading `# typed:` sigils in all files in the project to the highest level possible that would still have no errors.
+If the project starts off with no errors initially, this should have the effect of only upgrading sigils.

+Accept the provided autocorrect suggestion to commit the upgrades (using the `--autocorrect` flag).

 ## 7023